This piece has an interesting history.

 this advice with do absolutely nothing to alter a pitcher's

-I believe that, after they break their
+I believe that, after they break their hands, pitchers

-their PAS elbows below the level of their shoulders, as Greg
+level of their shoulders, as Greg

 Maddux is doing in the photos below.